ZuckermanLab/ModelExplorer/README.txt

 Analyze model:
 *still calls python/numpy to solve matrix (bottle neck)

 General Tweaks:
 *Clean code/comments
 *Fine tune tempering
 *Other energy functions?
 *other ways to generate more models per run?

 9. CHANGE LOG:

+Update 4 (2017-12-6): "Transition  energies not restored after rejection " bug has been fixed using new python script.
+Similar issue as "State energies not restored after rejection" bug.
+Implemented new proof-maker algorithm to correctly group equivalent transitions and reused python script to validate.
+"Randomness" bug has been fixed.
+Runs with same config did not give identical output.
+Issue was that perturbed barriers were being picked from an unsorted list @barkeys so each run was different.
+Sorted @barkeys before it is used.

 Update 3 (2017-11-1): "State energies not restored after rejection" bug has been fixed using new python script.
 Issue was the equivalent states were not all completely connected.
 Python creates connected state graphs based on adjacency matrix, checks cycle for consistency using relative energies, and creates new connected states dictionary (of dictionary) containing state and connected states with relative energies (i.e. energy landscape).
 Config file functionality is added.

 Update 2 (2017-08-13): Perl PDL used in place of Python/Numpy to elimate system IO call slow down in proof-maker.
 Uploaded as proof-maker2.prl (will keep original for historical purposes).
 Uploaded analyze-model.prl.
 Added more to README.

 Update 1 (2017-07-13): README.txt created by August George.
 Added table of contents and changelog.
 Minor changes to comments in proof-maker.prl.